Meet us at:

 Now it is time to summarize our article.
 The easiest way is to prepare a table with the described above features.
 Every feature was noticed between 0 (the worst) to 10 (the best) for both frameworks, based on the previous chapter.

-After analyzing the table above it is hard to decide which one is better than the other.
-React offers more flexibility and a little bit better build-in state management, but Vue is easier to learn.
+After analyzing the table above it is hard to decide which one is better for your frontend development activities.
+We are happy to consult more on both if you need any help.
+React offers more flexibility and a little bit better build-in state management, but Vue is easier to learn which might be crucial for time-to-market of your startup.

-Do you have any comments or need to discuss a topic related to frontend technologies?
+Do you have any comments or want to set a topic related to frontend frameworks?
 We're more than happy to discuss it!